vkleen/zorn/spec/zorn.md

 #### Shared Secret

-The sender chooses an ephemeral identity and computes a shared secret with recipient as follows.
-The `ephemeral secret` MUST be drawn from high entropy source and MUST NOT be reused across files.
+The sender chooses an ephemeral identity and computes a shared secret with the recipient as follows.
+The `ephemeral secret` MUST be drawn from a high entropy source and MUST NOT be reused across files.

 ```